 This morning we’ll sleep in before heading away from Transylvania back to Wallachia, stopping for the climax of Vlad’s life – his death – and his unusual burial wishes.

 Farewell: We’ll then drop you off (near 6:00 PM) at the airport, or in Bucharest, or at an Otopeni airport hotel, or the train station in Bucharest, for the next leg of your journey. – Breakfast, lunch, return to Bucharest

 PRICES AND INCLUSIONS (FOLLOWED BY HOST BIOS): This trip includes tons, so please do scroll down to inclusions – it is $2000 USD per person in a double/shared room for two (either twin beds available or queen/double for couples).
 If you want a single room and don’t want to share, the single room supplement (to have your own burp and fart space) is $250 USD for the entire trip, which is nothing more than the extra cost to have that single room.
 A deposit (which comes off your total) of $300 USD reserves your spot.
 Anyone from around the world is welcome, and you can check the currency conversion from USD to yours in a quick google search.
 Please contact us with questions or to join the expedition at: firstname.lastname@example.org (and cc email@example.com).
 We respond quickly (if you don’t hear back within 24 hours, check your spam bin).
 You can also message us at our Writers’ Expeditions Facebook Page.

 - All accommodation (the delightful inns are small and unique – three and four star, with private bath, and wifi)

 - All meals (don’t blame us if you gain weight – the food in Romania is fabulous, and you’re the one ordering what you want from the menus)

-- Photography sessions for those who wish
+- Photography and videography sessions for those who wish

 - Professional digital images of your journey